ceph/ceph-container/daemon/README.md

 * etcd
 * consul

-There is a `populate.sh` script in the image that is used for defaults to bootstrap daemons.
+There is a `ceph.defaults` config file in the image that is used for defaults to bootstrap daemons.
-It will add the key if it is not already present.
+It will add the keys if they are not already present.
-You can either prepulate the KV store with your own settings, or provide a populate.sh script To supply your own script, make sure to mount the /etc/ceph/ volume and place your populate.sh script there.
+You can either pre-populate the KV store with your own settings, or provide a ceph.defaults config file To supply your own defaults, make sure to mount the /etc/ceph/ volume and place your ceph.defaults file there.

-Important variables in `populate.sh` to add/change when you bootstrap an OSD:
+Important variables in `ceph.defaults` to add/change when you bootstrap an OSD:

 * `/osd/journal_size`
 * `/osd/cluster_network`